 The course consists of interactive lectures, practices and individual assignments with specific focus on the understanding of the complexities of Front of the House management.
-Beside on-site experiences at Ganzo - School Creative Learning Lab Restaurant, the course also provides the opportunity for students to put into practice the learned concepts and develop them in real-life situations.
+Beside onsite experiences at Ganzo - School Creative Learning Lab Restaurant, the course also provides the opportunity for students to put into practice the learned concepts and develop them in real-life situations.
+The class will be conducted in a way that will encourage the active participation of students in the discussion of the topic of the day.
 This course requires student participation in class exercises such as participating in group work and simulation/role-play in order to understand the front of house dynamics.
+Students will be assigned reading and writing every week as well as a final project.

-5. TEXTBOOK - FURTHER READINGS - RESOURCES
+5. TEXT BOOK - FURTHER READINGS - RESOURCES TEXT BOOK